score-spec/docs/content/en/docs/examples/backstage.md

 ---
 title: "Backstage"
 linkTitle: "Backstage"
-description: "How to deploy a Backstage containerized application using a PostgreSQL database with `score-compose` and `score-k8s`"
+description: "How to deploy a containerized Backstage application using a PostgreSQL database with `score-compose` and `score-k8s`"
-weight: 3
+weight: 6
 ---

 ## Overview

-In this example we will walk you through how you can deploy a Backstage containerized application using a PostgreSQL database, and this with both `score-compose` and `score-k8s`.
+In this example we will walk you through how you can deploy a containerized Backstage application using a PostgreSQL database, and this with both `score-compose` and `score-k8s`.

 ```mermaid
 flowchart TD